nasa/Common-Metadata-Repository/README.md

 #### Building and Running separate CMR Applications

 This will build all of the applications but will put each jar into the appropriate /target directory for each application.
-The command is shown in step 3 is an example.
+The command shown in step 3 is an example.
 For the proper command to start up each application, see the `Applications` section below.
 Note: Steps 1 and 2 only need to be completed once.